sohailsomani/soso-state/README.md

 # soso.state

 `soso.state` is a Python 3.8+ implementation of a general state management pattern.
 It is inspired by and has goals similar to Redux, but where it differs is that it is designed to perform well by default through the use of little to no copying and a focus on efficient, finely grained notifications for any subset of the application state.
+It is also designed to centralize most, if not all decisions regarding efficiency and structural organization.

 * [Status](#status)
 * [Main Benefits](#main-benefits)